vim-scripts/psearch.vim/psearch-0.3/README.md

 ## Changelog

+### v0.3

+* Added jump-to-marks functionality for quick access to search results (thanks to Tobias Pflug).
+* Minor bugfixes.

 ### v0.2

 * Searches are now performed in all buffers.
 * Fix issues with some input characters.
+* Add new controls for the PSearch window.

 ### v0.1